 weekends) if she was still available.
 I tried to continue surfing PetFinder for more possibilities, just in case,

 but none of the pages beyond the first one in my search (the one with Nellie on

 it) would load!
 HMMM.....

-Nellie is a smart, submissive with people but feisty with Jackson and Sophie, energetic and sweet girl, estimated at about 8 months old
+A very energetic and sweet girl, she was estimated at about 8 months old

 at adoption (our vet gave her an April 9 birthday on Nellie's records).
 She looks to be Lab and Border Collie